 All SMS routes are not created equal.
-As SMS grows, it’s become more and more common for application-to-person (A2P) messages to be sent via grey routes , which basically bounce around to different locations first before making their way to their final destination.
+As SMS grows, it has become increasingly common for application-to-person (A2P) messages to be sent via gray routes , which basically bounce around to different locations first before making their way to their final destination.
 Of course, on the way, the message may get lost or be deemed as spam and, in the end, never make it to its destination.

 CEO of Dialogue Group, Perry Offer, has expressed concern not only about the deliverability of messages through these routes, but also that many of the senders employed fraudulent routing methods that allowed them to avoid paying.
 Perry affirmed that billions of dollars in revenue were being lost because of these routes.

-Recently, groups such as AdaptiveMobile, a mobile security company, have developed tools to detect grey routes and intercept messages being carried on them.
-They can detect the origin of the messages and notify operators so that the operators can recover their revenue..
-Ideally, messages will be either sent locally or internationally through a “1-hop strategy” that connects directly to operators to ensure deliverability.
+Recently, groups such as AdaptiveMobile, a mobile security company, have developed tools to detect gray routes and intercept messages being carried on them.
+They can detect the origin of the messages and notify operators so that they can recover their revenue.
+Ideally, messages will be either sent locally or internationally through a “1-hop strategy” that connects directly to operators, ensuring deliverability.

 If you send a message that looks like spam, whether or not it actually is spam, chances are the carrier will filter it out and the recipient will never get it.
-So, how can you avoid looking like spam to ensure your messages get through?
+So, how can you prevent this from happening?
 Here are some things that cause carrier filters to discard messages as spam:

 - Don’t use alphanumeric sender IDs.
 Most carriers assume these are spam.
 Use only numeric sender IDs instead.